-Broth is one of those things that you always want to have on hand in your kitchen because it's used in everything from soups to casseroles.
-But oversights happen.
-You might not realize you're out.
-Not to worry.
+Broth is one of those staples that you always want to have on hand in your kitchen because it's used in everything from soups to casseroles, but oversights happen.
+You might not realize you're out — but not to worry.
 It's easy and inexpensive to make your own beef broth, chicken broth, or vegetable broth, although that's not much help if you have to get dinner on the table ASAP.
 For those moments, you can turn to these simple substitutes.

 Just One Ingredient

-You'll need just one ingredient on hand to pull this off—literally a substitute.
+You'll need just one ingredient on hand to pull this off — literally a substitute.
 Any other type of broth or bouillon will do, or you can substitute soy sauce or white wine.
-It depends on the recipe you're making.
+It all depends on the recipe you're making.

 How to Substitute One Broth for Another

-If your recipe calls for chicken broth and all you have is beef broth, it's not the recipe's kiss of death.
-Go ahead and use the beef version.
-You might notice subtle changes in the color or flavor of the finished dish, but it'll still taste great and it will get dinner on the table on time.
+If your recipe calls for chicken broth and all you have is beef broth, you'll be happy to know that this swap will not be the kiss of death for your finished dish.
+Go ahead and use the beef version — you might notice subtle changes in the color or flavor of the finished dish, but it'll still taste great and it will get dinner on the table on time.

 How to Substitute Bouillon for Broth